TokenEngineeringCommunity/BalancerPools_Model/README.md

 # BalancerPools_Model - Math Challenge

-The notebooks in this branch provide some exercises to gain intuition of the core algorithm of Balancer Pools: the value function.
+The notebooks in this branch provide some exercises to gain intuition of the core algorithm of Balancer Pools: the Value Function.

 "Name" = notebook with basic exercises
 "Name" = notebook with basic exercises and solutions